sanderlegit/aider-gemini/README.md

 ```bash
 gcloud auth application-default login
 ```
 This command stores your credentials in a well-known location that Aider and Google client libraries can automatically find.
 Ensure the account you use has permissions to access Vertex AI services.
+For more details on this command, see the [official gcloud documentation](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login).

 ### 2. Configure Vertex AI for Aider